siriusphp/filtration/docs/model_filtration.md

 ---
-title: Using Sirius\Filtration for models
+title: Using filters for models  | Sirius PHP Filter
 ---

 # Filtration for your models